cpbotha/cpbotha.github.io/content/posts/2001-05-29-asci-and-stuff.md

   - Uncategorized

 ---
-For the next three days I&#8217;ll be in a green place far far away&#8230; okay maybe it&#8217;s not so far away, but it is very green.
-I&#8217;m going to the annual conference of the Dutch Advanced School for Computing and Imaging which should be quite interesting.
-On Thursday (the second day of the conference) we will be going to Marjolein&#8217;s wedding reception!!
+For the next three days I’ll be in a green place far far away… okay maybe it’s not so far away, but it is very green.
+I’m going to the annual conference of the Dutch Advanced School for Computing and Imaging which should be quite interesting.
+On Thursday (the second day of the conference) we will be going to Marjolein’s wedding reception!!
 Wheeee!

 Monday is another holiday, which is good.
 It means this weekend will be a long weekend, which is **always** appreciated.